manielpb/100-days-of-code/log.md

 ###Day 13: August 4,2023 Friday
 *** I know i havent been following up with the rules of the game and that is because i have been pursuing other fields in the game like ethical hacking also i remember last time i logged i talked about js projects it didnt turn out good for me so im back to the old grind

+###Day 14: August 8,2023 Tuesday
+*** i know it may seem like i'm not following the rules of the challenge but truth is everyday i make sure to follow freeCodeCamps's curriculum, i only write here whenver i finish a program and uploading to github,so there may be spaces in the dates but i know im doing it right